IRedFoxI/SkeeveBot/README.md

 It is spamming me text messages, make it stop!
 ----------------------------------------------

-Send the bot this text message: "!mute".
+Send the bot this text message:

+"!mute"

 Outline
 -------